Groundhog

 He tells them he’s calling from the phone of a Jewish woman he’s just killed, encouraging them to check WhatsApp for proof.

-I wish I was with you, his mother says.
+I wish I was with you, his mother says, her voice trembling.

 *